 Step 3: Watch for the phrase “further evaluation”

 This is where many buyers get stuck.
-“Further evaluation by a licensed professional” doesn’t always mean disaster.
-It usually means the inspector saw enough to say, “This is outside my scope—bring in the right specialist.”
+A further evaluation inspection report note does not always mean disaster.
+Instead, it usually means the inspector saw enough to say, “This is outside my scope—bring in the right specialist.”

 Safety issues: the stuff you don’t negotiate with gravity

 Safety items are where you slow down and get clear.
-These commonly include electrical hazards (missing covers, double-tapped breakers, improper wiring), gas concerns, blocked dryer vents, missing handrails, or unsafe water heater setups.
+These commonly include electrical hazards, gas concerns, blocked dryer vents, missing handrails, or unsafe water heater setups.
+In addition, safety issues in inspection reports often carry more weight in negotiations because they involve real risk, not personal taste.

 A few examples we commonly see in Panhandle homes: